The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

 versions, arch, and platform

-process.arch is the CPU architecture string: 'x64', 'arm64', 'arm', 'ia32'.
-It matches the architecture the Node binary was compiled for, which usually matches the host machine. process.platform is the operating system: 'linux', 'darwin' (macOS), 'win32' (Windows, even on 64-bit systems - it's the platform identifier, historically named).
-Both are determined at compile time and baked into the binary.
+process.arch is the CPU architecture string, such as 'x64', 'arm64', 'arm', or 'ia32'.
+It matches the architecture the Node binary was compiled for, which usually matches the host machine. process.platform is the operating-system identifier: 'linux', 'darwin' for macOS, and 'win32' for Windows, even on 64-bit systems.
+Both values are determined at compile time and baked into the binary.

 if (process.platform === 'win32') {